bluekitchen/btstack/port/zephyr/README.md

 west flash
 ```

+## Persistent BTstack TLV Storage

+BTstack automatically uses Zephyr flash-backed TLV storage when all of the following are true:

+- `CONFIG_FLASH=y`
+- `zephyr,code-partition` is defined in devicetree
+- A fixed partition with the node label `storage_partition` exists

+When these requirements are met, the BTstack Zephyr port splits `storage_partition` into two equal flash banks for its TLV backend.
+If any requirement is missing, it falls back to non-persistent TLV storage.

+Boards that provide TLV storage should reserve a dedicated `storage_partition` outside the application image and keep `zephyr,code-partition` pointing at the application flash region.
+The IF310 board definition is an RP2040 example:

+- `boards/if310.conf` enables Zephyr flash support
+- `boards/ezurio/if310/if310.dts` reserves the final 32 KiB of flash as `storage_partition`

+The STM32 Nucleo board overlays under `boards/` provide additional fixed-partition examples.

 ## Building and Running on nRF5340

 The nrf5340 is a dual core SoC, where one core is used for Bluetooth HCI functionality and